danielpclark/arel_cr/CONTRIBUTING.md

 #### Be Patient

-It's likely that your change will not be merged and that the nitpicky maintainers will ask you to do more, or fix seemingly benign problems.
+It"s likely that your change will not be merged and that the nitpicky maintainers will ask you to do more, or fix seemingly benign problems.
 Hang on there!

 #### Thank You